BrandonSmurlo/BrandonSmurlo_website/mcq_final.md

                 Steps in my program follow a structured order:
                 1️⃣ User preferences are inputted.
                 2️⃣ Data is stored in the backend database.
-                3️⃣ Recommendations are generated and displayed on the frontend.
+                3️⃣ Preferences are displayed on the frontend.
                 This ensures smooth functionality and prevents errors.
             </td>
         </tr>